Why planar cracks fragment into echelon cracks: Analysis with the strength-constrained phase field model

-where $E$ is the Young's modulus.
-We performed three sets of simulations, individually varying $G_c$, $E$, and $\sss^2$ by factors of 1–5 from their default values while keeping all other material and geometric parameters fixed.
-For each case, we recorded the number of daughter cracks that formed.
+where $E$ is the Young's modulus. { We performed three sets of simulations, individually varying $G_c$, $E$, and $\sss^2$ by factors ranging from 1 to 5 from their baseline values listed in Table 1 (Appendix A) while keeping all other material and geometric parameters fixed.
+The corresponding ranges were $G_c \in [91, 455]$ J/m$^2$, $E \in [9.8, 49]$ GPa, and $\sss \in [10.3, 23]$ MPa.} For each case, we recorded the number of { child} cracks that formed.
 The regularization length $\varepsilon$ was maintained at $\varepsilon / l_{\rm ch}^{ss} = 1/3$.
-We observe that the initial number of cracks increases as this ratio decreases, although it converges for sufficiently small values.
-Once cracks have grown to approximately $10 \, \varepsilon$, the number of daughter cracks is largely insensitive to $\varepsilon / l_{\rm ch}^{ss}$, as smaller cracks either coalesce rapidly or stop growing due to shielding effects.
+We observe that the initial number of cracks increases as $\varepsilon / l_{\rm ch}^{ss}$ decreases, although it converges for sufficiently small values.
+Once cracks have grown to approximately $10 \, \varepsilon$, the number of { child} cracks is largely insensitive to $\varepsilon / l_{\rm ch}^{ss}$, as smaller cracks either coalesce rapidly or stop growing due to shielding effects.

-Remarkably, both the number and orientation of daughter cracks were found to depend primarily on the value of $l_{\rm ch}^{ss}$, regardless of whether $G_c$, $E$, or $\sss$ was varied.
-The results, shown in Fig.~\ref{Fig5} (top row of each inset panel), indicate that the number of daughter cracks decreases as $l_{\rm ch}^{ss}$ increases.
+Remarkably, both the number and orientation of { child} cracks were found to depend primarily on the value of $l_{\rm ch}^{ss}$, regardless of whether $G_c$, $E$, or $\sss$ was varied.
+The results, shown in Fig.~\ref{Fig5} (top row of each inset panel), indicate that the number of { child} cracks decreases as $l_{\rm ch}^{ss}$ increases.
 For sufficiently large $l_{\rm ch}^{ss}$, echelon cracks no longer form, and the crack evolves as a continuous, curved front.
 These observations are consistent with Ronsin et al. \cite{ronsin2014crack}, who reported that dissipative gels under a lower energy release rate, associated with a smaller process zone \cite{slootman2020creton}, exhibit echelon cracking, whereas under a higher energy release rate, favor smooth, curved cracks.

 We also performed simulations keeping $l_{\rm ch}^{ss}$ constant while varying the plate width $H$ (Fig.~\ref{Fig2}(a)) by a factor of 1–5, maintaining $\varepsilon / l_{\rm ch}^{ss}$ fixed.
 The results, shown in Fig.~\ref{Fig5} (bottom row of each inset panel), reveal that reducing $H$ by a factor of 5 has a similar effect as increasing $l_{\rm ch}^{ss}$ fivefold.
 This suggests that echelon crack formation is governed by the non-dimensional parameter $H / l_{\rm ch}^{ss}$.